 Whole Coffee Beans

+This is the second lot we bought from Karogoto in the beginning of last year.
 The coffees from Karogoto are always super clean and have an intense fruity and floral flavour.
 This is most likely because most of the members / farmers are still growing the SL28 cultivar and have received a lot of agricultural training over the years.
 The climatic conditions also contributes to the coffees intensity.
 The cool nights and moderately hot days slow down the ripening process and gives a very sweet, intense and unique coffee.

 This coffee is produced by several hundred farmers, most of them growing the famous Kenyan SL28 and SL34 cultivars.
 While some have planted newer hybrids like Ruiru 11 and Batian you can clearly taste the clean and fruity flavours in this coffee that are so common for the SL cultivars.